microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/azure/azure_arm_template_linux/_index.md

 For you to get familiar with the automation and deployment flow, below is an explanation.

 1. User is editing the ARM template parameters file (1-time edit).
-These params values are being used throughout the deployment.
+These parameters values are being used throughout the deployment.

 2. The ARM template includes an Azure VM custom script extension which will deploy the the [*install_arc_agent.sh*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_servers_jumpstart/azure/linux/arm_template/scripts/install_arc_agent.sh) Shell script.